techqueria/website/content/team/_index.md

 ---
-title: Team
+title: Leadership
 description: "Techqueria is possible thanks to the work of lots of staff members, volunteers and advisors. 🎈"
-layout: "custom/page-team"
 image: "/assets/img/team/_index.jpg"
 hideImage: true
+noTimeEstimate: true
+sitemap: true
+toc: true
-url: /team/
+url: /leadership/
 aliases:
   - /about/team/
   - /about/team/andrea-cardona/